 She is touring Punjab and Delhi 29 November – 17 December 2019 with her novel MajorTom’sWar, which is out in Kindle on December 13 (launching on 13 December at the Chandigarh Military Literature Festival) and in paperback in February 2020.
 She is also speaking at the USI in Delhi at 11am on 9th December.
 MajorTom’sWar commemorates the role of the Indian Cavalry in the Great War.www.majortomswar.com

 An unremarkable journey (albeit one of 5000 miles) to a remarkable city, where my #Indiabooktour for #MajorTomsWar will both begin and end.

-Chandigarh is quite a modern state capital, replacing Lahore which was seveted from the rest of Punjab in 1947 duting Partition.
-The new planned by the French (notably by the architect Le Corbusier) in numerical sectors (think arrondissements in Paris) and this is clear from its central spacious tree-lined boulevards and generous public gardens.
-I have come as a guest of its prestigious book festival.
+Chandigarh is quite a modern state capital, replacing Lahore which was severed from the rest of Punjab in 1947 during Partition.
+The new city was planned by the French (notably by the architect Le Corbusier) in numerical sectors (think arrondissements in Paris) and this is clear from its central spacious tree-lined boulevards and generous public gardens.
+I have come as a guest of its prestigious military history book festival.